Jacquot-SFE/tr-909-analysis/datasheets/chip-notes.md

 _as largely extracted from the datasheets, reading disassembly, etc..._

+If you want the background that gets here, there are 3 CPU documents to track down:

+* upd7810/11 manual
+* upd87c10/11 manual
+* upd8710/11, 7810H/87811H, 78c10/c11/c14 Microcomputers ()

+The first two are very similar, and light on details.
+The third is 189 pages, and has those missing details.

 ## Boot Mode

-Mode0,1 buth hi thru 4k7's
+Mode0,1 buth hi thru 4k7's =

 ## Instructions with skip conditions